The Lost Harvest DLC, which launched in September 2025, introduced a new vehicle to Dune Awakening: The Treadwheel.

 The other key difference between the Treadwheel and the Sandbike is in the Treads.
 The Treadwheel has a MUCH lower Grip rating than the Sandbike which gives it a sort of 'floating' feeling as you scoot around.

-This might seem like a negative at first but it is actually core to how the Treadwheel drives, allowing you to pull off awesome manoeuvres like a 180 spin without really slowing down.
+This might seem like a negative at first but it is actually core to how the Treadwheel drives, allowing you to pull off awesome manoeuvres like a 180 spin without really slowing down (the Treadwheel can drive at full speed backwards).

 The Treadwheel Treads also have a slightly lower vibration (13.5 vs 15) which is helpful for avoiding Sandworms.